DoNgan0911/StatisticalMethods/README.md

 4. Open-source Implementation: Available via a Google Colab notebook for easy experimentation.

+## Dataset Information
+We extracted four medical reports from publicly available datasets on Kaggle and MTSamples.com.
+These reports contain complex, lengthy medical language typical of Electronic Health Records.
+The dataset was used to develop and evaluate our summarization and entity recognition models.

 ## Motivation
 Physicians spend significant time reviewing EHRs, averaging over 16 minutes per patient.